iAsadCoder/MMM-Project/README.md

 by all the stores.
 Also some tables should had direct relationship between them.

+# Things i cam to learn
+ 1) Middleware
+ 2) Nodemon
+ 3) Different node js and express packages
+ 4) Triditionl javacacript does not work!
+ 5) Tridition .html format is not recommanded!
+ 6) Request and Response

 # This my first time on node js and express .
 I believe that i can do much better job in future!
 Thank you!